FallDownTheSystem/modern-js/src/pages/new-es-features.md

 :::: c slide two-col

 ::: c
-> What is the exported table?
+> What's the exported table?

-A WebAssembly `Table` is a resizable typed array of (function) references that can be accessed by both JavaScript and WebAssembly code.
+A `WebAssembly.Table` is a resizable typed array of (function) references that can be accessed by both JavaScript and WebAssembly code.

-While `Memory` provides a resizable typed array of raw bytes, it is unsafe for references to be stored in a Memory since a reference must not be read or written directly for safety reasons.
+While `Memory` provides a resizable typed array of raw bytes, it is unsafe for references to be stored in a `Memory` since a reference must not be read or written directly for safety reasons.
 :::

 ```js {10}